smaroukis/shared-learning-arduino/Meta - Vault Cleanup Tasks.md

 up::[[Meta - Main Page]]

+> see #inbox/writing to pickup where we left off

 - [x] convert all links to wikilinks to generate breadcrumbs hierarchy -> see [[Meta - Markdown Exporter Options]]
 	- [ ] cleanup `#tdf` and `#needs-source` , `#refactor` tags, as well as any copyrighted content
 	- [ ] in [[Arduino]] and [[Arduino - _Master Hierarchy]], Cleanup Breadcrumbs Hierarchy and Copy Hierarchy to `Arduino`